- Compliance Committees

 For more information, please see Human Subjects - Persons Required to Obtain IRB Training.

-Certification of training on the protection of human research participants at Iowa State University can be obtained by completing a free, web-based training course offered by the Collaborative Institutional Training Initiative (CITI).
+Certification of training on the protection of human research participants at Iowa State University can be obtained by completing a no-cost, web-based training course offered by the Collaborative Institutional Training Initiative (CITI).
 This training will help you identify research activities that involve human participants and help you understand how to protect the rights and welfare of all human participants involved in research.

 In limited situations, certification of training from other sources may be accepted.
 Documentation of training from the other source(s) must be submitted to IRB staff and will be evaluated on an individual basis.